A Practical Approach to Training the Muscle Synergies

 The purpose of this article is to provide fitness professionals with a brief overview and definition of the four subsystems within the human body.
-We’ll breakdown and explain the structure and function of these four subsystems and how they relate to human movement (much of this information comes from NASM Essentials of Corrective Exercise Training).
+We’ll breakdown and explain the structure and function of these four subsystems and how they relate to human movement (much of this information comes from the NASM Corrective Exercise Specialization program).
 Lastly, we’ll describe exercise programming strategies for training these subsystems to maximize coordinated movement.

 Before discussing the individual subsystems, it’s important to quickly review muscle synergies.
 One of the most important concepts when discussing human movement is that muscles are recruited by the nervous system as groups known as muscle synergies.
 Rarely do muscles work in isolation.
 This simplifies movement by allowing muscles and joints to operate as a cohesive unit.
 Joint motion is caused by muscles pulling on bones.
 Because muscles are recruited as synergies, multiple muscles will transmit force onto their respective bones, creating movement at the joints.
 For example, during the simple act of shoulder extension, the latissimus dorsi, teres major, and posterior deltoid all work together as a cohesive unit to perform the movement pattern.